XRP Ledger Standards

 • Outsiders now know: 50 CMPT entered confidential circulation.

 Step 2.
-Confidential Send (Alice’s second account → Bob, amount 20)
+Confidential Send (Alice’s dedicated account → Bob, amount 20)

-• Public sees: sender \= Alice’s second account, receiver \= Bob, ciphertexts, ZKPs.
+• Public sees: sender \= Alice’s dedicated account, receiver \= Bob, ciphertexts, ZKPs.

 • Amount 20 is hidden.